BromTeque/autopull/README.md

 # USAGE AND OPTIONS

-Download the autpull release binary.
+Download the autopull release binary.

 First run